Flotomate/product_docs/source/report-management/create-&-edit.rst

    a.
 The layout of the Report.

    b.
-You can change the Visibility if it is already set to Private.
+You can change the Visibility if it is set to Private.
-      Once set to public, you cannot change Visibility.
+      Once set to Public, you cannot change Visibility.

    c.
 The Date filter field.